 The newspaper MARCA was born on December 21, 1938, in San Sebastian and moved to Madrid with just over a year.
 Its founder, Manuel Fernández Cuesta, wanted to make a sports magazine that was initially available every week and then daily.
 The head of this sports newspaper understood the universal vocation of sport and became a witness and speaker of all disciplines, of all hobbies.

 Currently, MARCA is the benchmark sports newspaper in Spain, leader in sales and the most read in our country, according to EGM data.
 The Marca newspaper belongs to the multimedia communication group Unidad Editorial, which also publishes the newspapers El Mundo and Expansión, as well as the specialized publications Diario Médico and Correo Farmacéutico.

-Crafted from stretch virgin wool and featuring notched lapels, a double breasted front fastening, a belted waist, and side flap pockets the A-line belted coat was seen at the presentation of of the project “Digitized” in March this year.
+Crafted from stretch virgin wool and featuring notched lapels, a double-breasted front fastening, a belted waist, and side flap pockets the A-line belted coat was seen at the presentation of the project “Digitized” in March this year.

 Originally $515 dress is currently retailing at $360.50.
 A closer look at the dress fabric and print.